mirego/fastlane-toolkit/README.md

-# Fastlane boilerplate
+# Fastlane toolkit
-This project provides a base Fastfile to minimize the amount of configuration required to build a project on Jenkins using manual signing with fastlane.
+This project provides a base Fastfile to minimize the amount of configuration required to build a project on CI using manual signing with fastlane.

 ## What's included?
 The base Fastfile provides basic model classes to make it easier to work with.
 These classes includes: